-A native of Kansas City, Missouri, Susan M. Ward, Ph.D., has lived on the east coast for more than a decade.
+A native of the Midwest, Susan has lived on the east coast for more than two decades.
 Susan began her speaking career early in life as a high school and collegiate debater.
-A Christian Leaders, Authors, and Speakers Seminar (CLASS) graduate, she speaks in a variety of different venues including churches, women’s groups, and business organizations.
+She now speaks in a variety of different venues including churches, women’s groups, and business organizations.

 Personally, Susan is most at home when sharing a cup of coffee with a friend and talking about the stuff of life.
-She is fascinated with the red holiday cups at Starbucks, thrives on making new friends, can be wooed into singing any line from The Sound of Music, and is an avid collector of Jetsons’ memorabilia.
-Thanks to her sixth-grade Latin America history teacher, Susan learned early where the Galapagos Islands are and plans to visit someday in order to pet a Galapagos tortoise.
+She thrives on making new friends, can be wooed into singing any line from The Sound of Music, and is an avid collector of Jetsons’ memorabilia.
+Thanks to her sixth-grade Latin America history teacher, Susan learned early where the Galapagos Islands are and was able to fulfill her lifelong goal of visiting this majestic place.